Naatyu/MagNav/README.md

 How to run the Notebooks ?
 ------------
-To be able to run the notebooks, you have to paste the downloaded flight data (1002, 1003, 1004, 1005, 1006, 1007 flights) in the raw folder.
-All that remains is to run the notebooks and python scripts in order and the additional data will be created automatically (all steps are in the notebooks).
+To be able to run the notebooks, you have to paste the downloaded flight data (1002, 1003, 1004, 1005, 1006, 1007 flights) in the ```raw``` folder in ```data```.
+All that remains is to run the notebooks in order and the additional data will be created automatically (all steps are in the notebooks).
 There is also a ```requirements.txt``` file, just open a terminal and go to the project folder and do ```pip install requirements.txt```.
 This will download the packages needed to run the project.
-It is highly recommended to create a virtual environment beforehand.

 Project Organization
 ------------

     ├── LICENSE
-    ├── README.md          <- The top-level README of this project
+    ├── README.md          <- The top-level README of this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
-    │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details (not implemented) │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained models.
-    ├── notebooks          <- Jupyter notebooks
+    ├── notebooks          <- Jupyter notebooks.
-    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc. (not implemented) │   └── figures        <- Generated graphics and figures to be used in reporting (not implemented) │
+    ├── reports            <- Report in french and english of this work.
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
-    │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported (not implemented) ├── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module (not implemented)
-    │   │
-    │   ├── data           <- Scripts to download or generate data (not implemented) │   │   └── make_dataset.py (not implemented)
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── .py (in construction)
-    │   │
+    ├── src                <- Source code to train models.
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Code of models.
-    │   │   └── .py (in construction)
-    │   │
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations (not implemented) │       └── visualize.py (not implemented)
-    │
-    └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io (not implemented)